 Images that reveal the essence of people from around the world.
 Their faces, gestures and interactions can transcend the limits of this two-dimensional medium.

-“The Rainforest murals look great! ” — US Army, West Point Military Academy
+“The rainforest murals look great! ” — West Point Military Academy

 “Outstanding…true mastery of the photographic art” — National Wildlife Magazine